 Add Spooky Friends

-Fill your yard with fearsome friends and the scariest Halloween props.
-Transform your yard into a foreboding final resting placed with the Grave and Bones collection.
-In addition to all-too realistic coffins and gravestones, it includes nightmarish characters like the butler Dean the Deathologist and Marie the Meddling Maid.
+Fill your yard and home with fearsome friends and the scariest Halloween props.
+Transform any space into a foreboding final resting placed with the Grave and Bones collection.
+In addition to all-too realistic coffins and gravestones, it includes nightmarish characters like our Skeleton Card Dealer along with familiar faces like Chucky and Nosferatu.
 They move and make sounds that may cause your guests great anxiety.

 To get the most out of your Halloween decorations, you can set them up several weeks before October 31.
 You could even start setting the scene for Halloween at the beginning of October.
 Before you decorate, review any local laws and neighborhood guidelines that might restrict when holiday decorations can be displayed.